spendright/msd/README.rst

 out-of-date consumer campaigns.

 **is_licensed**: 0 or 1.
 If 1, this brand actually belongs to another company
-(e.g. The Coca Cola Company markets products under the Evian brand).
+(e.g. The Coca-Cola Company markets products under the Evian brand).
 Generally a good idea to put the responsiblity for a brand on its actual owner.